jacobsfletch/rhtml-docs/getting-started.md

   1. Screenshot entire webpages, or parts of them, that exist on live domains.
 Read [Capturing By URL](./guides/capturing-url.md) for a detailed walk-through.
   2. Screenshot arbitrary HTML that you pass in, in bulk or with dynamic content.
 Read [Capturing HTML](./guides/capturing-html.md) or [Using HTML Templates](./guides/using-html-templates.md) for detailed walk-throughs.

-All screenshots are returned as an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) for you to parse and work with freely.
-Read [Parsing Response](./guides/parsing-the-response.md) for details, or see the [Full Response](./api.md#response).
+All images are returned as an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) for you to parse and work with freely.
+Read [Parsing The Response](./guides/parsing-the-response.md) for details, or see the [Full Response](./api.md#response).

 ## Quick Start